slooi/client-server-CICD/README.md

+# ⚠ RAN INTO ISSUES UUSING THIS FOR MISSION 3 DUE TO TYPE:MODULE in package.json (make sure both test and built version work)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.